Crank Length Calculator Tool

 Inseam Method

-One common method involves using your inseam measurement.
-Measure your inseam by standing against a wall with a book placed between your legs, mimicking a saddle.
-Measure from the floor to the top of the book.
+The most common starting point involves your inseam measurement.
+Stand against a wall with a book pressed between your legs (mimicking saddle contact), and measure from the floor to the top of the book.
+Then multiply by a standard factor:

 Knee Angle Method